 I accept Bristol Pounds and txt2pay £B (BishopstonSC)

-NB.
 My events are held in my Bishopston home, just off Gloucester Rd by the cricket ground and St. Andrews park.
 The address, menu and details will be sent out to booked guests a few days before each event.
 Please respect my home, and my neighbours by leaving quietly.
 Please pay on the day/night in cash or Bristol Pounds/text 2 pay, envelopes will be provided.

 For more info about Bishopston Supper Club, and reviews, read on…